6 Signs of a Codependent Relationship

 Psychotherapy is highly recommended as these personality characteristics are ingrained and difficult to change on your own.
 Choosing the right therapist can make all the difference in your recovery.
 You’ll know you’re on track when the following traits become part of your personality:

 - You nurture your own wants and desires and develop a connection to your inner world.
-You see yourself as reliant, smart, and capable.
+You see yourself as self-reliant, smart, and capable.

 - You say goodbye to abusive behavior.
 Awareness, change, and growth are necessary for you and for your partner to overcome unhealthy relationship habits.
 Caretaking and enabling behavior is acknowledged and stopped.